tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - ...would like a way of locally testing lambda functions before deploying
 - Lambda Runtime API - IN CONTAINER IMAGE
 - AWS Lambda Runtime Interface Emulator - LOCAL TESTING

+### Lambda - ALB Integration

+You can use a Lambda function to process requests from an Application Load Balancer.
+Elastic Load Balancing supports Lambda functions as a target for an Application Load Balancer.
+Use load balancer rules to route HTTP requests to a function, based on path or header values.
+Process the request and return an HTTP response from your Lambda function.

+Elastic Load Balancing invokes your Lambda function synchronously with an event that contains the request body and metadata.